-This topic provides an overview of serverless Kubernetes (ASK) clusters, including their benefits, pricing, and scenarios, and compares ASK with Container Service for Kubernetes (ACK) to help you quickly familiarize yourself with ASK clusters.
+This topic provides an overview of serverless Kubernetes (ASK) clusters, including the benefits, pricing, and use scenarios.
+This topic also compares ASK clusters with Container Service for Kubernetes (ACK) clusters.
+This helps you quickly get started with ASK clusters.

-Serverless Kubernetes clusters enable you to deploy containerized applications without the hassle of purchasing nodes, node maintenance, or capacity planning.
-Bills are generated based on the CPU and memory quotas that you configured for your applications.
-Serverless Kubernetes clusters are fully compatible with Kubernetes and make it much easier to get started with Kubernetes.
-You can focus on application design and development instead of underlying infrastructure management.
+ASK is a serverless Kubernetes service provided by Alibaba Cloud.
+ASK clusters allow you to deploy containerized applications without the need to purchase nodes.
+You do not need to perform capacity planning or operations and maintenance (O&M) tasks on the nodes.
+You are charged based on the CPU and memory resources that are configured for your applications.
+ASK clusters are compatible with Kubernetes and make it easy to get started with Kubernetes.
+You can focus on the design and development of your applications instead of the underlying infrastructure.

-Each pod in a serverless Kubernetes cluster runs in a secure and isolated container runtime built on Elastic Container Instance (ECI).
-The underlying networking of ECI is strongly isolated by lightweight virtual sandboxes.
-Pods do not affect one another.
+Each pod in an ASK cluster runs in a secure and isolated container runtime that is built on an elastic container instance.
+The underlying computing resources of each elastic container instance are isolated by lightweight virtual sandboxes.
+Elastic container instances do not affect each other.

-- Easy to use: You can deploy an application in a serverless Kubernetes cluster within several seconds.
-You can focus on application development instead of node management.
+- O&M-free: You can deploy an application in an ASK cluster within a few seconds.
+You can focus on application development without the need to manage nodes.

-- Secure isolation: Pods are created based on ECI.
-Applications run in pods that are isolated from one another to prevent mutual interference.
+- Secure isolation: Pods are created based on elastic container instances.
+Pods of different applications are isolated from each other to prevent mutual interference.

-In serverless Kubernetes clusters, fees are billed based on pods instead of nodes.
-Pods are charged based on the pricing of ECI.
-For more information, see Pricing overview.
+When you use ASK clusters, you are charged for pods instead of nodes.
+The fees of pods are calculated based on the pricing of Elastic Container Instance.
+For more information, see Elastic Container Instance pricing overview.

 - Dynamic scaling